yard

 Large seeded vines like cucumber vines, big pumpkins, zucchini squash, cantaloupe melons, and watermelon hills also excel from direct sowing once soil warms.
 Their seeds contain plenty of energy to power through early growth.

 Cool season greens often do well direct sown too.
-Crops like spring spinach, baby kale, salad radishes, and shelling peas handle chilly soil and give thick stands when broadcast or planted thickly.
+Crops like spring spinach and baby kale handle chilly soil and give thick stands.
+Shelling peas do the same when planted thickly in cool soil.

 If the seed is cheap and the plant grows fast, start by trying it as a direct sow crop before investing in trays.